jaclu/spd/README.md

     `./task_timezone.sh -c -h`

     To read config files and display what was found.
-Please note that config file settings override env setting!
+Please note that config file settings override env settings, this is rather counter intuitive I guess.

 ### samples